Constellations

 The brightest star in Aquila is Alpha Aquilae, or Altair.
 At magnitude 0.76, it is one of the three bright stars that mark the corners of the Summer Triangle.
 Deneb and Vega are the other two and they lie higher in the sky, closer to the zenith on summer evenings.
 Altair lies just 17 light-years away from Earth.

 Additionally, two moderately bright stars lie on either side of Altair.
 To the southeast is Beta Aquilae, or Alshain.
 This magnitude 3.71 star lies 45 light-years away.
 To the other side of Altair is Gamma Aquilae, or Tarazed.
 At magnitude 2.72, it’s brighter than Alshain but lies much farther away at 461 light-years.
-These stars are usually considered the tail feathers of the Eagle.
+This trio of stars is found near the head of Aquila the Eagle.

 Then, the star marking Aquila’s back is Delta Aquilae, at magnitude 3.36 and 50 light-years away.
-Likewise, Theta Aquilae marks the wing that points to the east-southeast.
+Likewise, Theta Aquilae marks the left wing.
 It shines at magnitude 3.26 from across 286 light-years.
-The wing that points to the north (and Vega) holds Zeta Aquilae at magnitude 2.99 and 83 light-years distant.
-Lastly, the star that marks the head of the Eagle is Lambda Aquilae at magnitude 3.43, lying 125 light-years away.
+The right wing, that points to Vega, holds Zeta Aquilae at magnitude 2.99 and 83 light-years distant.
+Lastly, the star at the end of the tail of the Eagle is Lambda Aquilae at magnitude 3.43, lying 125 light-years away.

 White chart with black dots for stars and constellation Aquila highlighted.

 The stars of Aquila the Eagle.
-The larger the dot, the brighter the star.
+And, the larger the dot, the brighter the star.
 Image via IAU/ Sky and Telescope/ Wikimedia Commons (CC BY 3.0).

 Globular clusters